Expression of the intention to seek asylum and registration

 2021 | 2,306 | 175 |

-However, it is important to highlight that a person who possesses a registration certificate is not considered to be an asylum seeker, and thus is not recognised in the Asylum Act as person who is entitled to enjoy rights enshrined in Article 48.
-In other words, foreigners issued with registration certificates, but also those who are not registered at all, but are accommodated in Asylum or Reception centres, are in legal limbo.
+However, it is important to highlight that a person who possesses a registration certificate is not considered to be an asylum seeker and thus is not recognised in the Asylum Act as person who is entitled to enjoy the rights enshrined in Article 48.
+In other words, foreigners who are provided with a registration certificate, but also those who are not registered at all, but are accommodated in Asylum or Reception centres, are in legal limbo.
 They are not entitled to any of the rights, including the right to reside in reception facilities administered by the CRM, but their stay has always been tolerated.
-Still, this indicates that the vast majority of persons in need of international protection lack legal certainty with regards to their status.
-The first draft of Amendments of the Asylum Act contained a provision under which this category will be recognized and entitled to the material reception conditions.
+Still, this indicates that the vast majority of persons in need of international protection lacks legal certainty with regards to their status.
+The first draft of Amendments to the Asylum Act contained a provision under which this category is to be recognised and entitled to material reception conditions and these amendments have remained unchanged after the public debate was finalised in February 2022.
+The amendments are still pending due frequent political turmoil.

-One of the solutions for this problem would be that all genuine asylum seekers should be placed in the Asylum Centre in Krnjača or/and Asylum Center in Banja Koviljača which have the capacity to accommodate on an annual basis all persons who are interested in staying in Serbia, provided that the reception conditions in these centres address the issue of overcrowding.[27]
-The Asylum Office shares these views, however, the CRM has been declining this without providing any reasonable explanation.
+As outlined in previous years, according to the author of this report, one of the solutions for this problem would be that all persons who lodged asylum application should be placed in the Belgrade asylum centres in Krnjača and Obrenovac (designated as Asylum Centre in 2021), which have the capacity to accommodate on an annual basis all persons who are interested in staying in Serbia.
+The Asylum Office shares these views; however, the CRM has been declining this proposal without providing any reasonable explanation.[32]

-By placing all genuine asylum seekers in Krnjača or Banja Koviljača, an entire set of improvements would be achieved:
+By placing all genuine asylum seekers in Krnjača and/or Obrenovac, an entire set of improvements would be achieved:

-- The Asylum Office, which is based in Belgrade, would focus the majority of its limited resources on the Asylum Centre which is based in the same city, and thus would conduct the asylum procedure in a more effective manner, scheduling lodging of asylum applications and interviews faster and more often than it is the case now, especially in distant Asylum Centres such as Sjenica and Tutin;
+- The Asylum Office, which is based in Belgrade, would focus the majority of its limited resources on the Asylum Centre based in the same city, and thus would conduct the asylum procedure in a more effective manner, scheduling lodging of asylum applications and interviews faster and more often than it is the case now, especially in distant Asylum Centres such as Sjenica;

 - Genuine asylum seekers would have access to more effective legal counselling since the CSOs providing free legal assistance are based in Belgrade and can be present more often in the centre;